Supreme Court won't hear Trump bid to end DACA program

-Washington (CNN)The Supreme Court said on Monday that it will stay out of the dispute concerning the Deferred Action for Childhood Arrivals program for now, meaning the Trump administration may not be able to end the program March 5 as planned.
+Washington (CNN)The Supreme Court said on Monday that it will stay out of the dispute concerning the Deferred Action for Childhood Arrivals program for now, meaning participants will still be able to renew their status.

 The move will also lessen pressure on Congress to act on a permanent solution for DACA and its roughly 700,000 participants -- undocumented immigrants who came to the US as children.

-Lawmakers had often cited the March 5 deadline as their own deadline for action.
-But the Senate failed to advance any bill during a debate earlier this month, and no bipartisan measure has emerged since.

-Originally, the Trump administration had terminated DACA but allowed a six-month grace period for anyone with status expiring in that window to renew.
+Originally, President Donald Trump had terminated DACA but allowed a six-month grace period for anyone with status expiring in that window to renew.
 After that date, March 5, any DACA recipient whose status expired would no longer be able to receive protections.

 Monday's action by the court, submitted without comment from the justices, is not a ruling on the merits of the DACA program or the Trump administration's effort to end it.